muhammad-tamim/css-notes/README.md

 ## 1. CSS Introduction
 CSS stands for Cascading Style Sheets.
 It’s used to control the presentation and layout of HTML elements.

+**What is Cascading**

+Cascading in CSS refers to the order in which styles are applied to HTML elements when multiple rules could apply.
+The browser decides which style “wins” based on a set of rules called cascade rules.

+The browser determines which CSS rule to apply using three main factors:
+- Importance based on cascading order (Inline styles, internal styles, external styles, and !important.)
+- specificity
+- Source Order (When cascading order and specificity are equal, the later rule in the stylesheet wins.)

 ![css-syntax](./assets/images/css-syntax.png)

 - The selector points to the HTML element you want to style.